kuramu1108/notes/31100 .NET/README.md

 ### Creating a DbContext
 2 approaches:
 - Database/Model first
-> Database first = Use an existing datavase and let visual studio generate the database model
+> Database first = Use an existing database and let visual studio generate the database model
 > Model first = Create a new database or a conceptual design and visual studio will generate the database schena
 - Code first
 > Code first = Write OO code and let Entity Framework generate a database schema